 The potentially preventable readmission (PPR) method uses administrative data to identify hospital readmissions that may indicate problems with quality of care.

-In order to understand patterns of readmission and to identify risk factors for readmission, the Office of the Health Insurance Commissioner (OHIC) and Executive Office of Health and Human Services (EOHHS) commissioned a study to examine how many hospitalizations in 2010 were followed by another hospitalization within 15 days that was potentially preventable.
+The Office of the Health Insurance Commissioner (OHIC) and Executive Office of Health and Human Services (EOHHS) commissioned a study to examine how many hospitalizations in 2010 were followed by another hospitalization within 15 days that was potentially preventable.

 The Reducing Avoidable Readmissions Effectively (RARE) Campaign was designed to engage hospitals and care providers in Minnesota across the continuum of care to prevent avoidable hospital readmissions within 30 days of hospital discharge.